Tampa and Southwest Florida

 To find a program near you, visit the Nation Diabetes Prevention Program website.

 The Morning Mile®

-The Morning Mile® is a before-school walking and running program that gives children the chance to start each day in an active way while enjoying fun, music and friends!
+The Morning Mile® is a before-school walking and running program that gives children the chance to start each day in an active way while enjoying fun, music, and friends!
 Participating children enjoy the benefits of a healthy body, how exercise makes them feel, and the opportunity to socialize with friends.
 The Association has launched a collaborative partnership with Fitzness International, LLC. to broaden the reach while adding a nutrition and education component.
-In Southwest Florida, currently 30 schools are actively engaging with The Morning Mile through the support of Florida Hospital and BayCare.
-See the full listsing of participating schools here.
+In Southwest Florida, currently, 30 schools are actively engaging with The Morning Mile through the support of Florida Hospital and BayCare.
+See the full listing of participating schools here.

 Become a Diabetes Advocate!